Thai Red Curry Ramen Noodle Bowls

-This easy ramen recipe will get vegan comfort food on your table in less than 30 minutes.
-The thai red curry paste, a twist on this traditional Japanese dish, makes this ramen noodle recipe both savory and spicy.
-I’ve also loaded it with healthy vegetables and brown rice noodles for a healthy nutritional punch!
+Thai red curry paste makes this ramen noodle recipe both savory and spicy.
+I’ve also loaded it with healthy vegetables and brown rice noodles for an easy, healthy, gluten-free dinner option!

 Several years ago, I lived in a city where you could find almost any kind of food.
 Whether you wanted Southern comfort, Ethiopian or Peruvian, there was a place for you.
 I loved the constant culinary adventure, but when asked, ramen was usually my food of choice.